gitfu/scratch/idx/REDME.md

  To remove the duplicates,

- I am going to make one list of only unique foods and a new dictionary with thee same key, but the value will be the index of the food in the unique food list
+ make one list of only unique foods

+ and a new dictionary with the same keys,

+ but the values will be a list

+ of the index of the food in the unique food list

  ```python